What is LEED Certification?

 But earning LEED certification is no simple task.
 It’s a complex process, one that must begin early in the design process.
 To ensure your odds of success, here are five common mistakes to avoid.

 Choosing the Wrong Architectural or Engineering Firm

 That’s not to say that there aren’t many qualified green building architects and engineers; there are plenty.
-But it’s up to you to do the legwork to ensure that you choose a firm equipped to handle the complexities of your project while ensuring that it meets all requirements for certification.
+But you must do the legwork to ensure that you choose a firm equipped to handle the complexities of ensuring your project meets all requirements for certification.

 Taking a Too-Narrow View of LEED Requirements

 In an article published on LinkedIn, Brenda Martens, who had the opportunity to participate on a panel of LEED project managers at an event hosted by Vancouver, BC-based green building firm, Recollective Consulting, notes that the LEED rating system is open to interpretation.
-In many cases, it’s impossible to list every possible manner by which a project could achieve a particular goal.
-In fact, the LEED reference guides state the intent of a credit or prerequisite is presented before the technical requirements, and if a project manager can present proof that the intent of a credit is met, even if by creative measures, USBGC may accept it.
+It’s impossible, in most cases, to list every possible manner by which a project could achieve a particular goal.
+In fact, the LEED reference guides state the intent of a credit or prerequisite is presented before the technical requirements.
+If a project manager can present proof that the intent of a credit is met, USBGC may accept it.

 It’s also worth noting that should questions arise about the rating system or how to apply it to a project, project managers can contact the USBGC with Credit Interpretation Requests and other inquiries.